Current Facility Reporting

 Respiratory Illness: 3 or > residents or staff members with new onset of respiratory illness in last 72 hours: No

-While Red according to federal county positivity rate listing Avon Oaks is not permitted to have any indoor visits.
+While Lorain County is a red county according to federal county positivity rate listing Avon Oaks is not permitted to have any indoor visits.
+This continues until Lorain County spends at least 14 days back down in yellow.

-11/25 Lorain County is now a purple county according to Ohio county map.
+According to the State of Ohio, Lorain County is a purple county.
 PLEASE limit any unnecessary visits, travel or congregation with others.
 Here is the link to check Lorain County on the State of Ohio color map. https://coronavirus.ohio.gov/wps/portal/gov/covid-19/public-health-advisory-system

 Believe me, I know this is confusing, so if you have any concerns or questions please call me.
 440-934-3808 is my desk phone.
 I do see my messages in my email and will check that daily.
 Thank you for your understanding.
 Colleen